therealozp/optimAIze/README.md

 after that, the model will automatically select the "best" ranking ones and proceed to tailor them to the job description.

+## DISCLAIMER

+as of this point, the "prompting" nature of resumes are very... subjective. therefore, it would be impossible to continue down this path until I am able to figure out a better way to prompt it properly and avoid it copying verbatim from the job description.

+**ISSUES**:

+- prompting it to follow job description too "subtly" will lead to it disregarding the JD altogether.
+- prompting it to follow JD explicitly will cause it to follow JD **to the letter**, to the point of copying items from the JD to put it inside each bullet point. **that makes a horrible resume**.
+- this does **not** consider length. it keeps rambling on and on and on. to fix this, some sort of token limiter must be implemented.
+- still, with all the prompting, it does **occasionally** write decent bullet points. therefore, some sort of RLHF should be integrated if I even want to have the hope of making this better.

 ## features

 - evaluates resume entries based on relevancy, quality, and measurable impact.